Tuesday, December 3, 2024

 This is called, Classical Pathway.
 Other paths are - Alternate Pathway and Mannose-Lectin Pathway.
 These pathways are activated when the invaders are yeasts, viruses and certain other groups of bacteria.

-The end result of all pathways are that the same.
+The end result of all pathways is the same.
 The invasion is checked, the invaders are paralyzed and eaten alive by the macrophages, and the dead bodies are removed from the area in order for healing to take place.

 Adaptive Immune Reaction: